How to get to Canggu

 Quick Answer on Getting to Canggu

-This includes ride-hailing apps Grab and Go-Jek, but note that they are technically forbidden from picking passengers up within the town centre (drop-off is allowed though).
+This includes ride-hailing apps like Grab and Go-Jek, but note that they are technically prohibited from picking passengers up within the central areas of Canggu.
+Although if you’re coming from other areas in Bali, drop-off is allowed in Canggu.

-Like Ubud, Canggu has a so-called taxi mafia which bans online ride-hailing services, which inevitably leads to more expensive rides than other areas in Bali.
+Like Ubud, Canggu has a so-called taxi mafia that bans online ride-hailing services, which inevitably leads to more expensive rides than other areas in Bali.

-Expect to haggle for a reasonable rate, although good deals can be had if regularly using the same driver.
-Bali’s most reputable taxi firm Bluebird is available in Canggu which is easy to book with via the Bluebird app or phone.
+Expect to haggle for a reasonable rate, although you’ll find good deals if you regularly book the same driver.
+Bali’s most reputable taxi firm Bluebird is also available in Canggu, which is easy to book via the Bluebird app or phone.

 The cheapest option is to book a private car via Klook at least a day prior to your arrival.

-A ride costs 150,000 IDR ($10) and travel time is around 1hr.
-Cars offered by Klook normally get great reviews so you will be assured of a great trip.
+A ride costs 150,000 IDR ($9.50) and travel time is around an hour.
+Cars offered by Klook normally get great reviews, so you will be assured of a great trip.
 You can easily reserve one via the link below.

-Canggu is just 25 mins away from Kuta and Seminyak by taxi, although the congested streets between Seminyak and Kuta means it can sometimes take much longer.
+Canggu is almost an hour away from Kuta and Seminyak by taxi.
+However, with the congested streets between Seminyak and Kuta, expect a longer travel time.

-From Uluwatu, you can reach Canggu by taxi in a little over an hour.
+From Uluwatu, you can reach Canggu by taxi in about 1.5 hours.

-A ride costs around 180,000 IDR ($12) if you book via Grab or Go-Jek.
-You can also try hailing a taxi from the street, although the Uluwatu area is quite spread out, and you may have to book by phone or via the app for a Bluebird taxi.
+A ride costs around 220,000 IDR ($14.00) if you book via Grab or Go-Jek.
+You can also try hailing a taxi from the street.
+Keep in mind though that the Uluwatu area is quite spread out and you may have to book by phone or via the app for a Bluebird taxi.